Shannan Gilbert was not a Gilgo Beach serial killer victim

 It was a well-oiled machine, so to speak.

-However, Gilbert’s tragic death proved to be the spanner in the works.
+However, Gilbert’s tragic death was the spanner in the works.

 It was the one thing he didn’t see coming.